 Take the 2-minute quiz.
 Based on your service history and conditions, we'll identify which DVA and CSC entitlements apply to you.

 Check my entitlementsFor the first 45 weeks of incapacity, DVA pays the full difference between your NWE and civilian earnings, up to 100% of NWE.
-After 45 weeks, the calculation changes based on how many hours per week you are able to work.
-Veterans who cannot work at all continue at 100% of NWE.
-Those who work some hours receive a reduced rate based on a stepped table.
+After 45 weeks, the percentage of your NWE used in the calculation depends on how many hours per week you are able to work, as a proportion of your normal weekly hours.
+If you cannot work at all, you receive 75% of NWE (the minimum).
+The percentage rises as you work more hours, reaching 100% at full normal hours.
+Working more never reduces the percentage, it increases it.

 |---|---|